 So you’re about to move in with your significant other?
+Managing finances with cohabiters is an important discussion to have.
 The thought of setting up house together can be incredibly exciting.
 Perhaps you have already weighed the pros and cons of your decision, but have you thought through the financial impact that your living arrangement can produce?
 Before taking that next big step, it is essential to protect yourself financially in case there are any unexpected hiccups along the way.

 Challenges that May Arise